awsdocs/amazon-transcribe-developer-guide/doc_source/limits-guidelines.md

 ## Throttling<a name="limits-throttling"></a>

-For information about throttling for Amazon Transcribe and to request a limit increase, see [Amazon Transcribe Limits](http://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_amazon_transcribe) in the *Amazon Web Services General Reference*\.
+For information about throttling for Amazon Transcribe and to request a limit increase, see [Amazon Transcribe Limits](http://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits-amazon-transcribe) in the *Amazon Web Services General Reference*\.

 ## Guidelines<a name="guidelines"></a>

 For best results:
 + Use a lossless format, such as FLAC or WAV, with PCM 16\-bit encoding\.
 + Use a sample rate of 8000 Hz for low\-fidelity audio and 16000 Hz for high\-fidelity audio\.

+Amazon Transcribe may store your content to continuously improve the quality of its analysis models\.
+See the [Amazon Transcribe FAQ](https://aws.amazon.com/transcribe/faqs/) to learn more\.
+To request that we delete content that may have been stored by Amazon Transcribe, open a case with AWS Support\.

 ## Limits<a name="limits"></a>